 - 1/2 cup water

-- Dillute tamarind in the water.
+- In a bowl, dilute the tamarind in the water.
 Set aside.

-- In a small saucepan, saute' chopped chili and spring onion in extra virgin olive oil.
-After 2 - 3 minutes, add the ginger.
-Then add the dilluted tamarind immediately.
+- In a small saucepan, over medium heat, sautè the chili and spring onion in extra virgin olive oil.
+After 2 - 3 minutes, add the ginger then add the diluted tamarind immediately.

-- Add sugar.
-Season with salt & pepper.
+- Add the sugar, salt & pepper.
 Pour the Port.
 Let it evaporate.

 - Adjust the taste.
 Add sugar & salt if you think it still needs adjustment.
 Set aside.

 - To grill the shrimp, put the shelled & deveined shrimp in a skewer.
-About 3 in 1 skewer is already good if you have the large shrimps.
+About 3 in 1 skewer is already good if you have the large ones.